Last updated: August 10, 2026

 Key Benefits

-- Wi‑Fi and Bluetooth let you schedule and monitor sessions
+- Wi-Fi and Bluetooth connectivity with app-based scheduling and monitoring

 Tesla Wall Connector